Middle Years Festival

 • You and your students may bring a bag lunch and eat it in a designated area.

-• You can purchase a lunch at the various venues available in Moose Jaw.
+• You can purchase lunch/food at the various venues available in Moose Jaw.

-• If you are staying at a hotel in Moose Jaw, you could arrange for lunch to be purchased and brought to the venue for you and your students.
+• If you are staying at a hotel in Moose Jaw, you could arrange for lunch/food to be purchased and brought to the venue for you and your students.

 This information is subject to change without notice.

-• You must make arrangements in order to park a bus, large van, etc. by contacting the Centennial auditorium to advise you of the options available
+• You must make arrangements to park a bus, large van, etc. by contacting the Centennial Auditorium to advise you of the options available.

-• There is free parking on the street.
+• There is free parking on the street for the general public.

 Can tickets be purchased at the door for performances?

-• The doors open fifteen (15) minutes prior to each play session.
+• The doors open fifteen (15) minutes before each play session.

 • We can only accept cash for tickets at the door.